BMo-design/scrollGallery/README.md

       </div>
 	</div>

-Then you need to add some CSS:
+Then you need to add some CSS, see the demo.css:

 	#CSS
 	/*Caption Version*/